shkuznetsov/machinegun/README.md

       // When the operation complete, a callback should be called cb(err);
     });
-    // You'd need to hook to some events in order to support machinegun state changes
+    // Hook to machinegun events in order to react to state changes
     // while the asynchronous operation is still in progress mg.on('ceaseFire', foo.pause);
     mg.on('fire', foo.resume);